 Those who want a slightly classier experience than the local ferry can opt for a river cruise.
 Steamboat Natchez is the top choice, offering 2-hour dinner cruises with live music.
 Click here to check out all their options and prices.

-If you don’t go with the river cruise, you have plenty of options for where to eat and drink in New Orleans.
+If you don’t go on the river cruise, you have plenty of options for where to eat and drink in New Orleans.
 For a classic Big Easy experience, head over to the Hotel Monteleone.

 Here you’ll find the excellent Criollo, which always has a creative seasonal menu.
 The hotel is also home to the famous Carousel, a legendary New Orleans bar.
 It’s not just a clever name — the bar is an actual carousel!